Rouast-Labs/vitallens-python/README.md

 - Support for video files and in-memory video as `np.ndarray`
 - Fast face detection if required - you can also pass existing detections

+Using a different language or platform?
+We also have a [JavaScript client](https://github.com/Rouast-Labs/vitallens.js) and [iOS app](https://apps.apple.com/us/app/vitallens/id6472757649).

 ## Installation

 You can install the library using pip: